 PPR Pts: 264 | 1/2 PPR Pts: 231.5 | Standard Pts: 199

-7. Dalvin Cook – From Colonel Sanders to another great Cook.
+10. Dalvin Cook – From Colonel Sanders to another great Cook.
 I know everyone wants to rank Cook ahead of Ekeler and Sanders.
 It makes sense, he had a #1 overall season stew on the stove last year until the shoulder injury ruined the recipe.
 Obviously the big knock on Dalvin is injury concern after missing 12 games to an ACL in 2017, five games to a hamstring in 2018 and two games to the shoulder last year.
 On the plus side, the direction of that trend is encouraging and we know he can cook up Michelin fantasy stats when on the field.
 Outside of the injuries, my other concern is the Vikings may lean a little more on Alexander Mattison in 2020 in an effort to keep Cook healthy and fresh for their playoff run.
 Something like how the Rams handled Gurley’s workload early last year.
+UPDATE 6/8/20: Cook has said he won’t be reporting to training camp or the team facilities until he has a reasonable contract extension offer from the Vikings.
+Here we go again.
+I seems unlikely that Cook will actually miss games, but then again, that’s what we thought about Le’Veon Bell and Melvin Gordon the last two summers.
+I’m moving Cook down three spots in my rankings from 7th to 10th overall, it’s just not worth the risk to me in the first half of the first round.
+Leaving his projections unchanged for now since I already had him down for 13 games.

 2020 Projection: 1,035 rushing yards, 45 receptions, 360 receiving yards, 9 total touchdowns in 13 games